paragonie/phpecc/README.md

 1. If we can depend on OpenSSL to provide its implementation, we will.
 This is considered secure.
 2. If we have an optimized constant-time implementation, it is secure.
-3. If the elliptic curve discrete logarithm problem (ECDLP) for the curve has a security level in equivalent to at least 120 bits, it is considered secure.
+3. If the elliptic curve discrete logarithm problem (ECDLP) for the curve has a security level in equivalent to less than 120 bits, it is considered **insecure**.
+(We do not provide constant-time implementations for these curves, so step 2 should already fail these curves.)
 4. Otherwise, it is considered insecure. **EccFactory will not allow them by default.**

 To bypass this guard-rail, simply pass `true` to the second argument, like so: